mwangdakota/pages-uswds-jekyll/pages/about.md

               </li>
               <li>
                 <h3>Options for venture captial companies</h3>
                 If your company is majority owned by venture capital operating companies, hedge funds, or private-equity firms, you’re not eligible to apply for funding, although joint ventures and partnerships are eligible.
-Read more about proposal eligibility in our <a href="#">Eligibility Guide</a>.
+Read more about proposal eligibility in our <a href="https://www.sbir.gov/faqs/eligibility-requirements">Eligibility Guide</a>.
               </li>
             </ul>